Ra: Journey of the Sun

 According to Egyptian myth, when Ra became too old and weary to reign on Earth, he relinquished and went to the skies.
 As the Sun god, his duty was to carry the Sun across the sky on his solar barque to light the day.
-When the sun set and twilight came, he and his vessel passed through the akhet, the horizon, in the west, and traveled to the underworld.
+When the sun set and twilight came, he and his vessel passed through the akhet, the horizon, in the west, and traveled to the Duat (underworld).
 At times, the horizon has been described as a gate or door that leads to the Duat.
 There, he would have to sail on the subterrestrial Nile and crossed through the twelve gates and regions.
 Through the course of his underworld journey, he would transform into his Ram-headed form.
 Every night, Apophis would attack Ra in an attempt to stop the sun-boat's journey.
 After defeating the snake, Ra would leave the underworld, returning at dawn, lighting the day once again.
 He was said to have traveled across the sky in his falcon-headed form on the Mandjet Barque through the hours of the day, and then switch to the Mesektet Barque in his ram-headed form to descend into the underworld for the hours of the night.